top of page

 Our goal:

-The annual fleabane (Erigeron annuus) is an invasive alien plant that is spreading quickly and causes harm in agriculture and protected areas in particular.
+The annual fleabane (Erigeron annuus) is an invasive non-native plant that is spreading rapidly and causes harm particularly on agricultural land and in protected areas.
 Photo: Werner Stirnimann

 In a nutshell:

-Invasive non-native species, also referred to as neobiota, can be either plants or animals.
-They primarily make it into Switzerland as a result of global trade or deliberately planted as ornamental plants.
-Climate change enables neobiota to take root far away from their areas of origin.
-Neobiota can displace native species, destabilize infrastructure, affect agricultural production or forestry, and in some cases present a health hazard.
+Invasive non-native species can be either plants or animals.
+They inadvertently make it into Switzerland mainly as a result of global trade or are deliberately planted as ornamental plants.
+Climate change makes it easier for non-native species to thrive far away from their areas of origin.
+Once established, they can displace native species, destabilize infrastructure, compromise agricultural production or forestry, and in some cases present a health hazard.

-The project “Master Plan for invasive non-native species” is developing the basis for setting priorities in the Canton of Bern and defining effective and cost-effective methods for dealing with invasive species.
-The roles and responsibilities within the Canton will be clarified and the distribution of neobiota in protected areas will be analyzed.
+The project “Master plan for invasive non-native species” developed the basis for setting priorities in the Canton of Bern and defining effective, low-cost methods for dealing with invasive non-native species.
+Decisions on implementing the recommendations are taken by the cantonal authorities.

-Additionally, as part of the project, it will also be tested whether and how local actors can be involved in the monitoring and control of invasive species (the "Erigeron" subproject).
+Additionally, the project tested whether and how local actors can be involved in the monitoring and control of invasive non-native species.

-Prompt, coordinated containment measures pay off.
-In this way, the population of invasive alien plants can be reduced and controlled over the long term.
+The development of invasive non-native plant populations (lines) and the costs of containment measures (bars) over time, shown here for no measures (red), isolated measures (blue), and concerted measures (green).
+Prompt, concerted containment measures clearly pay off: they effectively reduce and control the populations of invasive non-native plants over the long term.
 Graphic: Amt für Abfall, Wasser, Energie und Luft des Kantons Zürich (Office for Waste, Water, Energy and Air of the Canton of Zurich)

 In collaboration with: